 My guess is that you don’t eat too many red beans.
 I say that because aside from my family, and people I have converted through force-feeding, I can’t say I’ve met too many people whose eyes light up at the mention of “red beans.”
 Sad, sad, sad.
 You don’t know what you’re missing.
 Red beans and cornbread are Southern comfort food at its best.

-Red beans are a southern specialty.
-And I did live in the south as a young girl, but that’s not where I learned to love them.
-Grandma did it.
+I did live in the south as a young girl, but that’s not where I learned to love red beans.
+Grandma’s cooking did it.
 These beans were a staple at my grandparents’ farm, right here in Snohomish, Washington.
 Just about any time you walked through the door, you could count on being served up a bowl of beans.
 If they weren’t bubbling on the stove, there was probably a little stash left over in the fridge from the last batch.

 - 1 lb red beans, picked over and rinsed